 While looking at change in Jackson could be easily accomplished by flipping through multiple editions of the physical guides, other questions would be much more difficult to answer this way.
 The map’s filters offer a starting point for asking more sophisticated questions of the data.
 For example, users may use the Type filter to ask questions about where, when, and how many religious institutions appeared in the guides.
 Although the Metropolitan Community Church (MCC) does appear for a time as an amenity in the 1970s, Damron offers no categorization for religious entities and even the (MCC) amenity, when it appears, is incomplete because it leaves out Catholic and other groups that appear in the guides.
 Questions about amenity categorizations are equally valuable.
 For example, users may seek to study risk or danger in the guides through filtering by the “(AYOR)” or “(HOT)” amenities.

 The visualization on the website is useful for asking questions about where or when locations appeared but by its nature, it is limited and for more complex questions we must turn to the data provided by the project.
 Using the map alone, it isn’t possible to query for comparisons or statistics which is why Mapping the Gay Guides also provides all the data in an easily accessible format.
-The data that powers our website and interactive visualizations, is an ideal data set for computational methods and exploratory data analysis which allow for more a more nuanced and sophisticated analysis.
+The data that powers our website and interactive visualizations, is an ideal data set for computational methods and exploratory data analysis which allow for a more nuanced and sophisticated analysis.

 For example, since Jackson was the capital city and unique in Mississippi because of that, we might compare it to other capital cities.
 Looking at the number of locations in Damron Guides in capital cities over time reveals that not all capital cities are comparable.
 Capital cities often had more locations than any other city within a state, however when looking at the overall trend, the drastically different sizes and urban-rural classifications of capital cities across the country make them incomparable.
 This trend is visible when we look at the number of locations, over time, in each capital city: